nyxland/nyx/README.md

    cmake --build .
    ```

-### Compiling Nyx Code
+### Running Nyx Code

-To compile Nyx code, use the `nyx` executable generated in the build process.
-The `nyx` executable takes a Nyx source file as input and generates a native executable.
+To run Nyx code, use the `nyx` executable generated in the build process.
+The `nyx` executable takes a Nyx source file as input and interprets it directly.

 ```sh
 ./nyx path/to/your_code.nyx
 ```

-This will generate a native executable in the `build` directory.
+This will interpret and execute the Nyx code in the specified file.

 ### Example of Using the New CLI Interface

-To compile a Nyx source file and generate a native executable, use the following command:
+To run a Nyx source file, use the following command:

 ```sh
 ./nyx example/index.nyx
 ```

-This will generate a native executable in the `build` directory with the name `index.nyx.exe`.
+This will interpret and execute the Nyx code in the `example/index.nyx` file.

 ## Nyx Syntax